madhav-madhusoodanan/blockchain/classes/guide.md

 3. Blocks without a receiver-key are automatically filled with a "bet-keeping-address" key...
 If a block is accepted and then it passes a day, users are then allowed to delete the block without resending it to others
+4. is a data_chunk a piece of info that is constant? i hope so...
 # Functionality
 The User does all the tasks
 All the other objects just allow the user to do its job faster